lexus-create/simple-arduino-servo-rotator-with-ui/README.md

 Servo GND → GND
 Select button → D3, other leg to GND
 Active button → D4, other leg to GND

+Select toggles which way the servo rotates.
+The active button is held down to make the servo actually rotate.